William S. Powell: Career

 After college William worked briefly for the Statesville Record and began writing his first articles about North Carolina history for the Our State magazine.
 When World War II started, he enlisted in the U.S. Army and was stationed at Fort Knox, Kentucky and served overseas in the Philippines and Japan.
-After the war, he returned to Statesville and worked briefly at the Statesville Record before enrolling at the University of North Carolina, where he received a degree in library science in 1947.
+After the war, he returned to Statesville and worked briefly at the Statesville Landmark & Record before enrolling at the University of North Carolina, where he received a degree in library science in 1947.
 After graduation, he worked briefly as a librarian at Yale University in the Rare Book Room before returning to North Carolina to take a job in Raleigh, North Carolina at the North Carolina Division of Archives and History.
 His job was to write text for the North Carolina historical markers.
 In Raleigh he met Virginia Penn Waldrop, whom he married in 1952.
 Virginia would also become his valued research assistant in his historical research.

 In 1951, he began working as a librarian at the University of North Carolina in the library's North Carolina Collection, where he became curator of the collection in 1958.
 He made a major effort to expand the collection of historic documents about North Carolina and the people of North Carolina.

 Early in his professional career, he focused on the colonial and early history of North Carolina.
 In 1956, Powell received a Guggenheim Fellowship to study U.S. history.
 During this fellowship, he traveled to England and conducted research on the Roanoke Colony in colonial North Carolina.

 In 1972, he left this position and to become a professor of North Carolina history at the University of North Carolina at Chapel Hill.
 He remained in this position until 1986 when he retired to devote more time to research and writing.
 During his teaching career, he taught over 6,000 students.